If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Don’t Forget

-If the door is locked and you can’t open it, check if you have the Child Lock on.
+If the door is locked and you cannot open it, check if the Child Lock is on.
+You usually need to hold two buttons simultaneously (marked with a lock icon) for 3 seconds to disengage it.

 Water Overflow